gcallah/Rationalism/scapegoat/trumpscapegoat.md

-When this process threatens to tear a society apart, there is a solution, short of abandoning rivalrous mimetic desire: the society can identify a *scapegoat*, a figure upon whom all of the chaos swirling through the social order can be blamed, and can sacrifice that scapegoat, restoring order (for a time).
+When this process threatens to tear a society apart, there is a solution, short of abandoning rivalrous mimetic desire: the society can identify a *scapegoat*, a figure upon whom all of the chaos swirling through the social order can be blamed, and society can sacrifice that scapegoat, restoring order (for a time).
 The sacrifice can be a literal killing (as with Socrates, or Jesus), or it can be merely the destruction of the scapegoat's life, as in contemporary "cancel culture."
 The rest of the society, having united in the destruction of